 The San Diego Air Basin is considered a non-attainment under Federal standards for O_3 (8-hour standard).
-As described above in response III(b), construction operations temporarily increase the emissions of dust and other pollutants.
+As described above in response III (b), construction operations temporarily increase the emissions of dust and other pollutants.
 Additionally, the site-specific analysis concluded that projected construction maximum daily emission levels for criteria pollutants would not exceed the City's significance determination thresholds.
 Construction emissions would be temporary and short-term in duration.
 Implementation of Best Management Practices (BMPs) would reduce potential impacts related to construction activities to a less than significant level.

-Construction of the project would not create considerable ozone or PM{10} from construction and operation.
+Construction of the project would not create considerable ozone or PM10 from construction and operation.
 Therefore, the project would not result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under applicable federal or state ambient air quality standards.
 Impacts would be less than significant.

-d) Create objectionable odors affecting a substantial number of people?
+d) Create objectionable odors affecting a \bigtriangledown substantial number of people?

-An Air Quality Study was prepared by Rincon Consultants, Inc. was prepared for the project, which identified the project would involve the use of diesel-powered equipment during construction that may be noticeable at adjacent properties but would be temporary.
-The analysis concluded that projected construction maximum daily emission levels for criteria pollutants would not exceed the City's significance determination thresholds.
-The operation of the hotel, retail uses, and residential are not associated with objectionable odors.
-Overall, impacts would be less than significant.
+A site-specific Air Quality Technical Report was prepared by Yorke Engineering, LLC.
+(September 2019) for the project, which identified that the project would involve the use of diesel-powered equipment during construction that may be noticeable to adjacent properties for a limited time.
+The project does not include heavy industrial or agricultural uses that are typically associated with objectionable odors.
+Therefore, odor impacts would be less than significant.
+Therefore, impacts would be less than significant.